muztahiddurjoy/gorur_gari_2026/firmware/lib/rc_car/README.md

 {"rpm":123.4,"ticks":5678,"dir":1,"rssi":-52}
 ```

-Nothing is applied straight from the socket callback — that runs on the AsyncTCP
+Nothing is applied straight from the socket callback; that runs on the AsyncTCP
 task.
 Commands are recorded and `update()` writes the hardware from `loop()`.
 If commands stop for `RC_FAILSAFE_MS` the car brakes and centres itself.

 ## Remove it

-Dependencies only point inward — `motor_control`, `encoder_reader` and
+Dependencies only point inward: `motor_control`, `encoder_reader` and
 `steering_control` have never heard of this library.
 To rip it out:

 1. `rm -rf firmware/lib/rc_car`